The Nyhavn Dining Table | Finn Juhl | 1953

 A Table with Character

-The Nyhavn Dining Table can also be seen as Finn Juhl’s response to the criticism of his inspiration with the free sculptural art and its exclusivity.
+The elegant dining table can also be seen as Finn Juhl’s response to criticism of his earlier, more sculptural and exclusive designs.